sstelfox/stelfox.net/content/knowledge_base/linux/gitorious.md

   # provide /about/tos as the URL.
   #terms_of_service_url: http://en.gitorious.org/tos
   #privacy_policy_url: http://en.gitorious.org/privacy_policy

   site_name: My Git Repositories

   favicon_url: http://example.org/favicon.png
   logo_url: http://example.org/logo.png
 ```

-Make sure you have a ~/.ssh directory with permissions set to 0700 and add the
+Make sure you have a `~/.ssh` directory with permissions set to `0700` and add
-authorized keys for your admins (NOTE: THIS WILL GIVE THEM FULL ACCESS TO YOUR
+the authorized keys for your admins (NOTE: THIS WILL GIVE THEM FULL ACCESS TO
-SHELL ACCOUNT)
+YOUR SHELL ACCOUNT)

-Add the following to your ~/.bash_profile and ~/.bashrc script
+Add the following to your `~/.bash_profile` and `~/.bashrc` script.

 ```
 export PATH="$HOME/git.example.com/script:$PATH"